akarshbarar/WebView_in_flutter/README.md

-# untitled1
+# Webview in Flutter

-A new Flutter project.
+A Flutter project.
+A webview is a view which alow us to view website in our own application wiyhout using any browser.

 ## Getting Started